-Those visiting for a quick lunch fix can grab a Really Good Sh**t ($12) poppyseed bagel loaded with smoked trout, cream cheese and pickles, or a PB & Maple Bagel ($10) oozing with banana and crunchy peanut butter.
-More vegan-friendly options include the Green Dreamz ($15) — a delightful treasure trove of charred, seasonal vegetables — and the Fal#fels ($15) special, served up with labneh, pickled vegetables and plenty of chilli.
+Those visiting for a quick lunch fix can grab a Really Good Sh**t ($12) poppyseed bagel loaded with smoked trout, cream cheese and pickles, or a PB and maple bagel ($10) oozing with banana and crunchy peanut butter.
+More vegan-friendly options include the Green Dreamz ($15) — a delightful treasure trove of charred, seasonal vegetables.

 Aside from food, sustainability is another passion of the Georgopoulos family.
 The cafe is powered by solar panels, is a plastic-free business and the team makes cold-pressed juices in house.

 "We work in a closed loop as much as possible," explains Evan.
 "We serve up our coffee in Huskee Cups (made from the husks of coffee beans) and our used coffee grounds are turned into compost.
 We're also working on some other products that minimise waste and that our customers can take home with them — watch this space."

 From October 4, Bambam will keep its doors open past 4pm every Friday for after-work knockoffs.
 Inspired by Italian aperitivo hours, After Dark will star cocktails and share plates to "butter you up" before the weekend begins.